Lottotpk/CDRAG/README.md

 - The relevancy of the retrieval in each RAG method will be measured through this dataset.
 Three RAG methods are tested.

 We use the three RAG frameworks for comparison: the traditional RAG, Knowledge Graph Generation ([KGGen](https://github.com/stair-lab/kg-gen)), and our framework CDRAG.
 The results are shown below.

 ![Results](https://github.com/Lottotpk/CDRAG/blob/main/fig/Results.png)

-- The tradition RAG struggles to retrieve the relevant context from multiple documents with only 83.05%, almost 10% lower than KGGen.
+- The traditional RAG struggles to retrieve the relevant context from multiple documents with only 83.05%, almost 10% lower than KGGen.
 - KGGen and CDRAG are both graph‐based method, which also have similar accuracy, with CDRAG slightly ahead by 2.60% due to richer details construction.
 - CDRAG also perform more consistent than KGGen, which no domains have under 60% while KGGen has some topics around 50% accuracy.